Prostate Center Paris

 Study of 30 patients referred to our center for failure of prostatic embolization by catheterization (usual embolization).

-A more precise approach to embolization
+A more precise approach to prostate embolization

 The Prostate Center is one of the few French centers to promote 100-300 microspheres for embolization.
 In the meantime, a review of the literature has just confirmed the superiority of these small microspheres.
 As a result, the recurrence rate is considerably reduced.